Updating post from Reddit.

 2

-Posted by redarmy22 4 days ago
+Posted by redarmy22 6 months ago

 It depends how clued up on this stuff you get but they can also help with things like legal issues and contractual disputes.
 If you’re using an agent then no point as that’s what you’re paying them for.
 But if you’re on your own and want to take your responsibilities seriously then go for it